raviolli77/understandIngRelationalDatabases/OLAP.md

 + Pivot (rotate)

 ### Roll-Up Operation
-Roll-Up refers to the aggregaton of a data cube in one of two ways:
+Roll-Up refers to the aggregaton of a **Data Cube** in one of two ways:

 + Climbing a concept hierarchy for a dimension
 + By dimension reduction